freezeghost/T-Display_MrClock/README.md

 For acknowledge also long press top button
 During changing of value are buttons swapped.
 I have it in ToDo:-) Structure of menu:
-    -Clock client/server
+ - Clock client/server
-    -WiFi Client/Hotspot/off
+ - WiFi Client/Hotspot/off
-    -Settings-
+ - Settings
-        -Start setting AP (for setting of SSID through WiFiManager) -Time (available only at clkock server mode) -Speed (available only at clkock server mode)
+  - Start setting AP (for setting of SSID through WiFiManager)
+  - Time (available only at clkock server mode)
+  - Speed (available only at clkock server mode)
-        << Back
+  - Back
-    -About
+ - About
-    -UPGRADE (available only when is ready new Upgrade on github, long press top button) -Exit
+ - UPGRADE (available only when is ready new Upgrade on github, long press top button)
+ - Exit

 For connection to SSID (WiFi) use menu access.
 How to connect is shown on display.
 After start of WiFiManager you have 60sec for connection.